Each team member in an Extended Learning Opportunity plays an integral part of its success. The general roles of each in an ELO Team are:

 - Notify the ELO Coordinator in the event that the student is not completing or submitting learning activities;

-- Notify the ELO Coordinator and parent/guardian of concerns, so that any issues may be resolved in a timely manner and the Community Partner is notified;
+- Notify the ELO Coordinator and parent/guardian of concerns, so that any issues may be resolved in a timely manner.

 Special Education Case Manager – The Special Education Case Manager is the school personnel who is most familiar with a student identified as in need of an individual education plan (IEP), compliance requirements, and best practices in special education.
 They should also be more knowledgeable about the student’s unique needs.
 The Case Manager can contribute important information about how the student learns best, supports that might be provided, physical and learning accommodations, behavior supports, and other suggestions that will benefit all involved.
 The Case Manager may bring a long-standing relationship with the student and parent/family and be a key player in the ELO Team due to their insight and background knowledge.
 Having this assistance, input, and support will promote the student’s success in the ELO.
 Specific information about the student’s aptitude is confidential and requires student and parent approval before it can be disclosed.